-- a.
-Students may repeat a failed course only once. - Students registered in the Faculty of Rehabilitation Medicine may not repeat any successfully completed course in their program. - Students in any Faculty may not repeat for credit any successfully completed course offered by the Faculty of Rehabilitation Medicine. - (13) Reexamination Criteria: See §23.5.
+- c.
+Students in any Faculty may not repeat for credit any successfully completed course offered by the Faculty of Rehabilitation Medicine. - (13) Reexamination Criteria: See §23.5.

-153.4 Credit by Special Assessment
+163.4 Credit by Special Assessment

 A student admitted to a degree program in the Faculty of Rehabilitation Medicine may receive degree credit in a limited number of courses for knowledge or skill obtained in either a university or non-university context.
 "Non-university context" may include work completed at institutions not accredited for degree purposes or work experience that relates to university courses.
 The following conditions apply: